VictorMS-200/CSharp-studies/README.md

 > Project Status: In development :warning:

+## First of all
 In this repository, there are all the exercises and tests of new learning along my journey absorbing knowledge in the C # programming language.
+This repository is divided into folders, each folder contains a project with a specific theme.
+In each project, there is a README.md file explaining the project and the code.
+In addition, there is a folder called "Imagens" that contains the images used in the README.md files.
+Also the project was documented in Portuguese, but the README.md files are in English.

 ## Topics